WakelandBranz/Freshman-Year-S1-Notes/ENGL 105 - Gotzler/Assignments/Feeder 1.1 - Artifact Labels.md

 **Elisha Mitchell (1793–1857)** , _Pocket Watch, Recovered 1857_ , Metal and Glass

 This pocket watch marked the exact moment that Elisha Mitchell met his fate.
+In 1857, geologist